yhy258/WaveOpticsTorch/examples/phase_propagation/README.md

 where $\Delta x$ is the pixel size, $\lambda$ is a wavelength, and $\text{NA}$ is a numerical aperture ($\text{NA} = n\sin \theta$). $^{[1]}$

 #### 1. PSFs on Sensor with varying wavelengths
-**Pixel size = 5µm [Beyond the sampling criterion]**
+**Pixel size = 5µm [Beyond the sampling rate limit criterion]**

-- Based on the default setting, I set the pixel size as 5µm (this is beyond the sampling criterion)
+- Based on the default setting, I set the pixel size as 5µm (this is beyond the sampling rate limit criterion)

 <img src="./figures/pixel5_550wvl.png" width="300"><img src="./figures/pixel5_1050wvl.png" width="300"><img src="./figures/pixel5_1550wvl.png" width="300">

 - These results demonstrate strange patterns...
-This is caused by aliasing error (according to the above sampling rate criterion.)
+This is caused by aliasing error.

 #### 2. PSFs on Sensor with varying wavelengths
 **Pixel size = 1µm [Approximately equal to the sampling criterion]**